Hampta Pass Trek

 is between July to mid-September when the sky shower a little and the flowers are in full bloom.
 Its weather and temperature are perfect to beat that summer heat and break away from the mad hustle of the cities.
 Though perfect in August, this trek in May is also a good option and amongst the best treks available in the month of May.
 Hampta pass trekking distance from Jobra to Chatru is 26 km and is stretched across a period of 5 days.

-The Trek To Hampta Pass begins from Chika, which is easily accessible from Manali.
+The Trek To Hampta Pass begins from scenic spot of Manali.
 This Trek in Manali with the backdrop of Lahaul and Spiti valleys, along with the astounding Pir Panjal ranges will leave you stunned throughout.
 On the final day, the trail runs past the iconic Chandratal Lake in Spiti.
 The blues of the lake will wash away all the fatigue, and refill your senses.
-Book or customize your Hampta Pass trek package with us today!
+Book or customize your Hampta Pass trek Package with us today!

-If you’re looking to experience the landscape and splendor of Hampta Pass with lesser efforts, consider the Hampta Circuit trek, which is a short yet equally beautiful trek that traces a more unexplored trail.
+If you’re looking to experience the landscape and splendor of Hampta Pass with lesser efforts, consider the Hampta Circle trek, which is a short yet equally beautiful trek that traces a more unexplored trail.
+Check the difference between hampta pass trek vs hampta circle trek here.
 Give yourself a chance to delight yourself with the Hampta Pass & Chandratal Trek in Manali.
 Trekking With Trekmunk, will surely make you come back for more.
+Check our blog section for some amazing Hampta Pass Trek Blogs.

 Day 1 : Drive from Manali to Jobra and Trek to Chika

-Note: Meeting time at Prini, Manali is 12 pm to reach Chika campsite by 5 pm.
+Note: Meeting time at Prini ( starting point of Hampta Pass Ranges ), Manali is 12 pm to reach Chika campsite by 5 pm.
 (2 hours drive to Jobra from Manali, then 2 km trek from Jobra to Chika.)

 Altitude: 10,800 ft.